 Your child will receive an evaluation from our dentist to check for decay or other oral health issues prior to placing sealants.
 If they are recommended for cavity prevention, sealants can be placed at that evaluation appointment or at a later date if it's more convenient for your schedule.
 To place sealants, we first clean the teeth with a special paste and liquid that optimizes the surface of the teeth so the sealants can properly adhere.
 Then, the teeth will be rinsed and dried before the liquid sealant material is placed into the grooves of the teeth.
-Each sealant is cured, or hardened, in less than 30 seconds.
+Each sealant is cured or hardened in less than 30 seconds.
 Once complete, we will check the bite to ensure it remains comfortable and provide any needed follow-up instructions.

 It's a simple procedure to have sealants placed at Made Ya Smile in our Spring, TX office.
 Your child can immediately return to their normal daily activities following their visit, but we will have a few instructions for them for the first few days.
-Those who have had sealants placed should avoid hard and sticky foods, like candy, chewing gum, or crunching ice (which we never recommend) for a couple of days.
-Though the sealants help protect the teeth, it is still necessary to brush and floss to maintain healthy gums, teeth and smile.
+Those who have had tooth enamel sealants placed should avoid hard and sticky foods, like candy, chewing gum, or crunching ice (which we never recommend) for a couple of days.
+Though the sealants help protect the teeth, it is still necessary to brush and floss to maintain healthy gums, teeth, and smile.
 At your child's bi-annual cleaning and exam visits, we will check to ensure your child's sealants are functioning well and determine if repair or replacement is necessary.

 Are Sealants Covered by Dental Insurance?

 As a preventive procedure, dental sealants are often covered by dental insurance for children up to a certain age, depending on the plan.
 Prior to this procedure, we will check with your insurance to determine your benefits schedule.
 If there will be any out-of-pocket expenses, we will review those with you prior to placing the sealants.
-Our caring team at Made Ya Smile views a happy, healthy smile for every patient as their top priority, and as such we offer several convenient payment options along with third-party dental financing through CareCredit®.
+Our caring team at Made Ya Smile views a happy, healthy smile for every patient as their top priority, and as such, we offer several convenient payment options along with third-party dental financing through CareCredit®.

-Protect Against Tooth Decay
+Protect Against Dental Tooth Decay

-Minimizing the risk of tooth decay with sealants can be a great way to maintain your child's healthy smile.
+Minimizing the risk of dental tooth decay with sealants can be a great way to maintain your child's healthy smile.
 Protecting the chewing surfaces of back teeth can reduce the need for more extensive dental work, like crowns, fillings, or restorations, in the future.
 We're skilled at providing fast, comfortable care to patients of all ages at Made Ya Smile.
 Contact our Spring, TX office today to find out if sealants can help protect your family's dental health for years to come.